A mini tutorial for a set of cute dog themed artist trading cards.

 I chose four dogs from the Tin Teddy Dog Portraits Ovals sheet, cut them out and ran a black Sharpie marker around the edges to give them a crisp, tidy look.

-Next, I cut some pieces of wax cotton and threaded them through the die cuts.
+Next, I cut some pieces of wax cotton and threaded them through the die cut frames.
 Then I glued the die cuts to the cards with more of the Multi Medium.
 I fixed the ends of the threads to the back of the card with sticky tape.
 I will fix my customized ATC back to the cards before trading them, so it doesn’t matter if the reverse looks messy for now.

 I added the centre of the tag, using the opposite colour to the background, as with the threads.